qlndzt/deepflow/server/agent_config/README.md

 - When disabled, language-specific eBPF maps are created with max_entries=1 (minimized memory)
 - When disabled, unwind tables are not created and process unwinding info is not loaded
 - Disabling unused languages saves memory and reduces CPU overhead
+- The memory saving summary above does not include Lua maps; disabling `inputs.ebpf.profile.languages.lua_disabled` saves an additional ~13 MB of kernel memory

 ### Tunning {#inputs.ebpf.tunning}